Householder orthogonalization with a non-standard inner product: Concluding remarks

 In this paper we have discussed how to compute a tall-skinny QR factorization \(X=QR\) with the \(B\)-inner product using Householder reflections.
-Algorithmic variants as well as strategies for constructing an initial orthogonal basis are discussed.
-Rounding error analysis and numerical experiments demonstrate that Householder orthogonalization is always numerically stable, even if \(X\) is rank deficient.
+Algorithmic variants as well as strategies for constructing an initial orthonormal basis are discussed.
+Theoretical analysis and numerical experiments demonstrate that Householder orthogonalization is numerically stable under mild assumptions over \(B\), even if \(X\) is rank deficient.

+The rounding error analysis in this paper focuses on the numerical orthogonality.
+Rounding errors on the residual norm are only reported without theoretical analysis in this work.
+A more complete analysis regarding the Householder orthogonalization process, especially for difference between right-looking and left-looking variants, with and without the reorthogonalization step, will be helpful for better understanding the proposed methods.
 The robustness of Householder orthogonalization provides opportunities for new algorithmic variants for solving weighted least squares problems and generalized eigenvalue problems.
-Development in these directions are planned as our future work.
+Developments in these directions are planned as our future work.